The Complete Guide to Construction Insurance

 - Subdivision bonds – to guarantee to a city, county, or other local municipality that the bond-holder will develop the property in accordance with local guidelines and requirements.

-- Site improvement bonds – to provide the same guarantees as a subdivision bond, but only applies to existing structures that are being improved on.
+- Site improvement bonds – to provide the same guarantees as a subdivision bond, but specifically for improvements to public property (like sidewalks or sewers) required for the development of a specific site.

 - Supply bonds – to provide assurance that suppliers will deliver materials, supplies, etc, as contractually specified.